 You’re thinking, “It’s a little late for staff gifts, no?
 Isn’t that supposed to happen BEFORE the holiday?”
 Nope.
-You give this one out on Monday January 6.
+You give this one out on the Monday following New Years.

 Or maybe you’re thinking, “Gee, thanks Joan.
 Where was this a month ago?
 I already bought a gift for everyone!”
 It doesn’t matter.
 This idea is worth doing regardless.

 This gift will sit on the desks of each of your staff members — if you have any — and the desks of each of your board members.
 And it has the potential to inspire you and your most important tribe members all year long.